Product Backlog View

 The indirectly planned children are only shown in the left pane in the “Detailed Planning” mode described above.
 They are not shown in the left panes other lists with unplanned items.

-If all the children of an epic or theme are planned to releases or sprints, then the parent item is indirectly planned to the last release containing one of its children.
+If all the children of an epic are planned to releases or sprints (only if enabled on Circle), then the parent item is indirectly planned to the last release containing one of its children.

 You can see on the card icons, if it is planned to a release or sprint.
 If you open the modal window for a story or epic, you can see, to which release or sprint it is planned directly or indirectly.